browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 ## Modifying the Host Code

-The modifications to the host code are much simpler, and in fact our trivial.
+The modifications to the host code are much simpler, and in fact are trivial.
 The only required change is to modify the index range over which the kernel is executed, changing this from n to 16,